EU signs trade pact with Ukraine, ceasefire extended by 72 hours

 Moldovan Prime Minister Iurie Leanca has also set his sights on EU membership, saying on Thursday that he hoped his country would apply to join in the second half of 2015.

-Russia, which fought a war with Georgia in 2008, has met previous attempts by its neighbors to move closer to the EU with trade reprisals.
+Russia, which fought a war with Georgia in 2008, has met previous attempts by its neighbours to move closer to the EU with trade reprisals.
 EU officials fear it could happen again.

 EU officials say that, in diplomatic talks, Russia has threatened to withdraw the duty-free treatment that Ukraine currently benefits from as a member of the Commonwealth of Independent States (CIS) free trade pact.